mattorb/Ale/README.md

-Ale is something I got inspired to do after building http://www.flexvite.com on app engine.
+Ale is something I got inspired to do after building [Flexvite](http://www.flexvite.com "Flexvite") on app engine.
 Hopefully it saves you some time.

 Requirments:  OS X 10.6, git, python 2.5 (for Appengine)